Saturday, March 28, 2026

 Back in December, I had a blog titled: Genealogy - Antebellum Ambrotypes.
 In that blog I talked about one of the treasures, an ambrotype, that may have been an ancestor of my wife.
 That one was a mystery.
 Some of the others are also mysteries that are largely solved.

-Keeping on the timekeeping theme became the curator of several watches.
-Among them four pocket watches and two wristwatches will still operate.
-I usually wear the 1961 Elgin Sportsman belonged to my father-in-law.
-I occasionally wear the 1934 Hamilton Dixon that belonged to my grandfather, Ira Huckaby, had owned.
+Keeping on the timekeeping theme we became the curators of several watches.
+Among them four pocket watches and two wristwatches which still operate.
+I usually wear the 1961 Elgin Sportsman that belonged to my father-in-law.
+I occasionally wear the 1934 Hamilton Dixon that belonged to my grandfather, Ira Huckaby.

 He had received the watch from a regular passenger, Anna Martz, while he was a taxi driver in Pensacola, FL.
 She had helped him secure employment at Pensacola Naval Air Station and wanted him to have a nice watch to wear on the job.
 Sentimentally, he gifted to me when I started work after college.

-Of the four pocket watches two of them still keep great time and ironically, it is the oldest of the four.
+Of the four pocket watches two of them still keep great time and ironically, they are the oldest of the four.
 One is a 1911 Lady's Elgin time piece.
 This one had belonged to my great-grandmother, Mary Ellen Wylie McCown.
-There is no special time occasion that lines up with that date; however, her husband and my great-grandfather, Sylvester McCown, was spending a lot of time away from home in Louisianna working some logging operations between 1910 and 1915 (based upon 1910 Census data and Family Letters).
+There is no special occasion that lines up with that date; however, her husband and my great-grandfather, Sylvester McCown, was spending a lot of time away from home in Louisiana working some logging operations between 1910 and 1915 (based upon 1910 Census data and Family Letters).

 We don't have any correspondence that accompanied the gift, if indeed it was a gift from Sylvester to Mary Ellen, but an Appalachian style log cabin was engraved on the front surface of the watch case.
 Maybe this was to indicate a longing to be home with her.